gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 little boat hadn't been bobbing gently up and down in thin air, she wouldn't have given it a second look.

 Razi tossed his bag into the boat.
 As he stepped over the gunwale, Thomas said, "What about your apprentice?"

 Razi froze.
 His face twitched.
 "I beg your pardon?"

 Thomas raised his eyebrows innocently at Erileine.
 "Have you flown before?
 There's really nothing like it."

 Erileine stared at Thomas blankly.
-"Um..."
+"Um…"

 "She will not need to accompany us," Razi said firmly.

 "Really?
 But they're always so *helpful*, your apprentices."
 The magician's smile broadened.
 "And just think of how educational it will be for her.
 Your apprentices always learn so *much* when they travel with us."

 Erileine could almost hear the space between the two men's locked eyes crackle.
 She bit her lip and tried not to look like a hungry kitten